gitnacho/nativescript-cli/docs/man_pages/project/configuration/install.md

 * `<Module>` - Specifies a NativeScript development module by path to a local directory containing a valid npm module or by name in the npm registry.<% if(isHtml) { %> When a `<Module>` is specified, this command adds the module as a dev dependency in your `package.json`.

-> **TIP:** When installing a module from the npm registry, you can specify it by full name or suffix.
+> **Tip**: When installing a module from the npm registry, you can specify it by full name or suffix.
 NativeScript development modules are published in the npm registry with the following name format: `nativescript-dev-<suffix>`.

 ### Related Commands